tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 ## Vulnerability analysis

-During this phase vulnerabilities are discovered through combination of automated tools and manual testing.
-Prior threat modeling helps in focusing on specific parts of the system as to not test blindly.
+During this phase, vulnerabilities are discovered through a combination of automated tools and manual testing.
+Prior threat modeling helps in focusing on specific parts of the system so as not to test blindly.

-Be sure to manually check any vulnerabiities reported by automated tools to avoid false positives.
+Be sure to manually check any vulnerabilities reported by automated tools to avoid false positives.

 ### Hardware

-Generally your goal here is to access the device's firmware/data through the provided interfaces.
+Generally, your goal here is to access the device's firmware/data through the provided interfaces.

-Being able to dump the firmware directly from the device may be beneficial because it may contain device specific information, e.g. preprogrammed cryptographic keys.
+Being able to dump the firmware directly from the device may be beneficial because it may contain device-specific information, e.g., preprogrammed cryptographic keys.

-Also try dumping data from the flash as it may contain sensitive and useful information.
+Also try dumping data from the flash, as it may contain sensitive and useful information.

-You may alo try modifying the obtained fimrware/data and writing it back on the device.
-This way, you may alter the expected behaviour of the device.
+You may also try modifying the obtained firmware/data and writing it back on the device.
+This way, you may alter the expected behavior of the device.

-If you are able to connect to the device's shell, try dumping the firmware, modifying values, checking for persistance across reboots, privileges, etc.
+If you are able to connect to the device's shell, try dumping the firmware, modifying values, checking for persistence across reboots, checking privileges, etc.

 ### Firmware

 Vulnerability analysis of firmware can be very extensive.
-Luckily most of it is done through automated tools first.
+Luckily, most of it is done through automated tools first.

 If you have access to the firmware's source code, analyze it directly for any potential vulnerabilities.
 [Coverity Scan](https://scan.coverity.com/) is an automated static analysis tool that may be useful during this step.

-Next, utilize automated tools like [FACT](https://github.com/fkie-cad/FACT_core), [EMBA](https://github.com/e-m-b-a/emba) or [Bytesweep](https://gitlab.com/bytesweep/bytesweep) to scan the firmware for filesystems, vulnerabilities, suspicious binaries, etc.
+Next, utilize automated tools like [FACT](https://github.com/fkie-cad/FACT_core), [EMBA](https://github.com/e-m-b-a/emba), or [Bytesweep](https://gitlab.com/bytesweep/bytesweep) to scan the firmware for filesystems, vulnerabilities, suspicious binaries, etc.

 Further analyze any suspicious binaries identified during information gathering.
 As a great first step, use [Checksec](https://github.com/slimm609/checksec) to check for RELRO, stack canaries, etc. If need be, try disassembling the binaries for further analysis.

 #### Emulation

-For dynamic analysis it is desirable to be able to emulate the device's firmware.
+For dynamic analysis, it is desirable to be able to emulate the device's firmware.
 Whenever possible, try to perform a full-system emulation.
 Below are listed some automated tools for automatic emulation.
 These tools often come with vulnerability scanning ability as well.

 - [Firmware Analysis Toolkit](https://github.com/attify/firmware-analysis-toolkit)
 - [EMUX](https://github.com/therealsaumil/emux)